 Entrance is free, although there's a suggested donation of £1

 To find out about current exhibitions please visit The Serpentine Galleries website or telephone 0207 402 6075.

 The Serpentine Galleries, The Magazine restaurant and the annual Pavilion are available for private hire.
 Offering a spectacular setting for exclusive events, the Serpentine's unique spaces are available individually or together to accommodate a range of events from champagne breakfasts, cocktail receptions and elegant dinners to corporate parties and launches.

-For details about entertaining at the Serpentine Gallery, download the Serpentine Gallery hire brochure.
+For details about entertaining at the Serpentine Gallery, download the Serpentine Galleries private hire brochure.

 History of Serpentine South

 The classical-style Serpentine Gallery was built in 1934 as a tea-room.
 It replaced an earlier refreshment house that had been added to Kensington Gardens in 1855.

 The Serpentine Gallery opened here in 1970 and established an international reputation for pioneering contemporary art.

 Artists who have shown here include Henry Moore, Andy Warhol, Rachel Whiteread and Damien Hirst.